This post may contain affiliate links. Please read our disclosure policy.

 Shrimp Alfredo is a delicious pasta dish that’s super simple to make any night of the week.
-Al dente pasta is coated in a rich and creamy homemade Parmesan cheese sauce then topped with succulent, flavorful shrimp.
+Fettuccine noodles are coated in a rich and creamy homemade Parmesan cheese sauce then topped with succulent, flavorful shrimp.

-I know, it’s a little corny but it’s true, right?
-Usually I say that cheese doesn’t go with seafood but in shrimp’s case it’s a perfect match for the nutty, salty Parmesan cheese.
+Usually I say that cheese doesn’t go with seafood but in this shrimp alfredo pasta recipe, the shrimp is a perfect match for the nutty, salty Parmesan cheese.

-If you haven’t made homemade Alfredo before, you definitely need to give it a try.
+If you haven’t made homemade shrimp alfredo with my famous Alfredo Sauce before, you definitely need to give it a try.
 It so easy, with three main ingredients:

 You can make the sauce even creamier by adding a little bit of cream cheese, or melting in some Mozzarella.
 For this simple recipe I cook the shrimp on the stovetop, but you can bake it in the oven, poach it (boil) or even grill it up.

-This shrimp alfredo recipe is basically two parts.
-The sauce, and the shrimp.
+This recipe is basically three parts.
+The pasta, the alfredo sauce, the pasta and the shrimp.

 This Alfredo sauce is thick and creamy and so delicious.
 It’s got a nuttiness from the parmesan cheese and if the garlic adds a whole other level of flavor.

 - The cheese is important!
 You will want to buy only fresh Parmesan cheese when you make your homemade sauce.
 The grated stuff in the can doesn’t melt and can end up tasting grainy, and the pre-packaged shredded Parmesan won’t melt as well either because of the coating they add to it to keep it from sticking together in the bag.
-Buy the block of Parmesan from the deli for the very best results.
+Use freshly grated Parmesan for the very best results.

 - How to thicken a thin Alfredo sauce: Sauce not thick enough for you?
 Add a couple ounces of softened cream cheese to your sauce and it will give it a creamier texture and will help it thicken up a bit.
 You could also add a rou to the mixture.
 To do this, melt a couple of teaspoons of butter in a small saucepan, and add a couple teaspoons of flour.
 Cook until golden, then add to your simmering sauce and stir until it’s completely incorporated.